kissmetrics/km-support/_posts/2012-10-19-metric-calculations.md

 ### Conversion Rate
 Calculates the conversion rate between two events.
 For someone to be counted, they need to have done **both events in order**.

 * **This conversion happens once.** We look for all the people who have done Event #1 in the date range of the metric.
 Then we calculate, of those people, how many of them performed Event #2 *for the first time ever* after doing Event #1.
+(If a person first does Event #2 before #1, then they are excluded completely.)

 *Example:* **At what rate** *did people Sign Up after Visiting the Site during the past week?*